axle-h/keyboard-zoo/README.md

 * **Ubuntu/Debian** `sudo apt install ./baby-smash-*.deb` & run the 'Baby Smash' application
 * **Windows** Unzip & run, the binary is portable.

-On first load the app will appear to hang - it's decompressing the audio assets. *TODO add a loading splash screen*

 ## Building

 ### Dependencies